Melissa Issaoun - Game Designer Portfolio

 - technical background

-- used to unity and godot
+- used to unity, godot, and visual scripting

 Excellence Program Student